Hokutoryu Ju-Jutsu: Ranks

 Dan ranks go from 1 to 10 and rank holders generally use a black belt, though at higher dan ranks, red-and-black, red-and-white and red belts may be used.
 Holder of a black belt is generally known as a sensei.
 Higher dan ranks might have other titles as well such as shihan, hanshi or kyoshi.
 Even the 1st dan belt tests are highly demanding and roughly half fail the test.

 Black belt requires the jujutsuka to have spent at least 2 years as a brown belt and at least six years in the style in total and have some experience as an instructor of a class.
 One cannot apply to a black belt test themselves.
 Instead, their sensei must send an application to the sōke if they believe their student is ready for it.
-If one successfully completes a black belt test, they received the title of sensei.
+If one successfully completes a black belt test, they receive the title of sensei.